lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 On Windows, you need to add `-DLLVM_USE_CRT_RELEASE=MT`.
 Don't use `-DLLVM_BUILD_STATIC=ON` and `-DLIBCLANG_BUILD_STATIC=ON`.
-By default, the platform toolset in VS 2012+ is set to `vc110` or so.
-The resulting executable won't be compatible to Windows XP.
-You need to use `-G Visual Studio 11 2012` instead of `-G Ninja` and add `-T vc110_xp` to cmake to enable the backward compatibility.
-(I haven't found a cleaner way yet.)

 ### Cross-compiling for i386 machines on a 64-bit Ubuntu